-Wilson’s Disease is when Copper, potential toxic, accumulates in tissues of the body.
+Wilson’s Disease is when Copper, a common but potentially toxic metal, accumulates in tissues of the body.
 This can be seen as changes or problems with neurological and psychiatric symptoms.
 It can also cause liver disease or damage.

-Quite rare in the world – it is seen in 30 individuals per 1 million.
+However: When two parents are carriers then the child could inherit the gene from both parents.
+It is quite rare in the world to be seen – it is seen in 30 individuals per 1 million.

 50% of individuals have neurological symptoms